Program Requirements

 Required Courses:

-- One methodology seminar [HIST 8714 Historical Methods (3 s.h.)], taken in the first year of study in the first academic term.
+• One methodology seminar (HIST 8714 Historical Methods), taken in the first year

-- Eight 5000- and 8000-level reading and literature review courses (24 credits), with the course offerings coordinated by the Director of Graduate Studies; four of the courses are recommended to be taken in the student's area of interest.
+• Eight 5000+ level reading and literature review courses (24 credits), with the course offerings coordinated by the Director of Graduate Studies; four of the courses are recommended to be taken in the student's area of interest.1

-Language Examination: All students must show competence in at least one foreign language.
+Language Examination: PhD students must show competence in at least one foreign language related to their research.
 To demonstrate competence, a student must pass a short translation exam administered, in most cases, by the University’s language departments.
-The dissertation advisor determines whether competence in a second language is required.
-The language requirement must be satisfied prior to taking the general examination.
-For doctoral students in American History, the language requirement may be waived at the discretion of the advisor and with the approval of the Director of Graduate Studies.
+The dissertation advisor determines whether competence in additional languages is required.
+The language requirement should be satisfied prior to the dissertation prospectus defense.
+The language requirement may be waived at the discretion of the advisor and with the approval of the Director of Graduate Studies.
+Students may take up to two semesters of CLA 5001 for language exam preparation, but these courses do not count toward credit requirements for the degree.

 Culminating Events: